kfurtak1024/bansoko/README.md

 ## Modding
 **Bansoko** is heavily modifiable thanks to included resource builder.
 More information on how to 'mod' it can be found on [Bansoko modding page](https://github.com/kfurtak1024/bansoko/wiki/Bansoko-modding).

+## How to contribute

+### Submitting an issue

+Use the issue tracker to submit bug reports and feature/enhancement requests.
+When submitting a report, please select the appropriate [template](https://github.com/kfurtak1024/bansoko/issues/new/choose).

+### Submitting a 'mod'

+If you have created a modification for Bansoko which you would like to publish then please contact me via <contact@krzysztoffurtak.dev>

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kfurtak1024/bansoko/blob/master/LICENSE) file for details.